bereal/AdventOfCode2020/README.md

 _Puzzle_: [Handy Haversack](https://adventofcode.com/2020/day/7).
 Parse and traverse a tree-like structure.

 Forget what I said about Nim's being eclectic.
-Now, this is the proper Frankenstein's monster that evolved from a domain-specific language.
+Now, this is the proper Frankenstein's monster that evolved from a once ubiquitous domain-specific language.
 I recall using Perl more than a decade ago, and I don't remember liking it with its `$variable` `@name` `%prefixes`, automagically created variables and million ways to do the same simple things, which may be good when you write, but may suck when you read.
 As for Perl 6, I have never seen it before.
 Few days ago I learned that Perl 6 was renamed to Raku long ago, that's how little I know about it.